 National Dementia Carers Action Network

 Alzheimer Scotland’s National Dementia Carers Action Network (NDCAN) is a national campaigning and awareness raising group for carers of people with dementia.
 NDCAN was formed in 2011 and we exist to make the voices of carers heard and raise awareness of the issues impacting on us as carers.
 We have a general membership which meet twice a year and a committee that meets quarterly.
 Each year the group decide on the priorities that NDCAN will work on for the coming year.
-Our staff team is based in Alzheimer Scotland offices in both Glasgow and Edinburgh.

 Since NDCAN was formed we have: